Places & Races

 About:

 This is a 3-mile trail that begins and ends in the parking lot of the Hampton Teen/Aquatic Center.
-The trail loops around the outside of the 27-hole Hamptons Golf Course and is level and paved all the way (newly paved in 2012!).
+The trail loops around the outside of the 27-hole Hamptons Golf Course and is level and paved all the way.
 Expect walkers, runners, rollerbladers, bicycles, baby strollers and dogs on leashes.

 Matteson Trail